muggy8/improbable/have-and-havenot/fm9kS34V.md

 I was frozen by the decisions ahead.

 Yet somewhere in the back of my mind, I knew that my time was finite and I couldn't afford to be indecisive.

+I was still unsure of what to do.

+But this voice urged me on calling me to act while I still cam.

+Eventually, I gave in.

+I knew my time is limited, I have to act soon, every day that goes by is a day closer to Hickoy's potential confrontation against the Mastery League.

+And then...

+I didn't want to think about that.

+I have to hurry.

+I collected myself and made my way over to Pillow's aquarium.

+Pillow was swimming obliviously inside the aquarium as usual but I'd have to fish it out and drain it again.

+I felt sorry to have to do this to Pillow once more but at this point, it was all I could do.

+Should I call Ethan over first?

+But there's no telling how long the ritual will be and he's probably busy with cleaning up the mess at the school right now.

+I felt bad but I didn't want to take up his time like that and especially not now.

+After placing Pillow into the mini aquarium in Hickory's room. emptied the large aquarium.

+I looked inside it and recalled the first time I saw Phanna sleeping inside and how it filled me with hope and unease.

+I didn't know what lies ahead but this was what I must do now.

+I took a deep breath to calm myself the best I can and began the ritual process.

+Using Forgemaster, I created a sharp stick out of rock and stabbed my arm with it,

+Sharp pain erupted from where the object stabbed but this wasn't my first time but I do hope it will be my last.

+No.

+I know it will be my last.

+There's no more additional chances after this.

+I focused my influence into the blood that now flowed from my arm and I began activating various abilities and inscribing the aquarium walls with my blood.

+I felt a numbing sensation in my fingers as the process continued but I pushed on.

+Not the first time.
+I thought to myself.

+Once it was all over.
+I took a step back and covered my bleeding arm with some cloth.

+I've seen other cleric's do this to treat this kinds of injuries so I knew it was at least somewhat effective.

+I looked towards the aquarium again and wondered what kind of champion would come next.

+Hopefully not someone who has a strong accent that I could hardly understand.

+That was my final thought as I passed out on the bed inside the room.

+## <center>...</center>

+Another 2 weeks passed since I started the summoning.

+I had been sleeping in what used to be Phanna's room entirely but nothing happened.

+Thinking back, Phanna wasn't summoned for 4 or 5 weeks.